codeforkansascity/tagging_tracker_backend/README.md

    $ make migratelocal
    # or run in detached mode
    $ make && make upd && make migratelocal
+   # to add superuser:
+   # connect to web container:
+   $ make bashw
+   # then run makesuperuser
+   $ python manage.py createsuperuser
+   # then follow the prompts
    ```

    Anytime you change application code run `make reload` to restart `uwsgi` in the container.